-Barbados’s island is known for excellent and diverse cuisine; therefore, it was challenging to compile a list of only 10 delicacies of Barbados.
+Barbados’s island is known for its excellent and diverse cuisine; therefore, it was challenging to compile a list of only ten delicacies of Barbados.

-Barbadians love their food, and there are many dishes and delicacies unique to the island.
+Barbadians love their food, and many dishes and delicacies are unique to the island.

-You’re spoilt for choice when it comes to Bajan cuisine; however, you really must try to sample everything on this list of top 10 Barbados delicacies at least once.
+You’re spoilt for choice regarding Bajan cuisine; however, you must try to sample everything on this list of top 10 Barbados delicacies at least once.

-Note the decision to place flying Fish and cou-cou as two separate items was tough because these two in combination make up our national dish.
-Nevertheless, we think it was a wise choice since these two have individually formed their own unique followings over the years and are a “must-try,” especially if you can find a local to cook them for you.
+Note the decision to place flying Fish and cou-cou as two separate items was tough because these two, in combination, make up our national dish.
+Nevertheless, we think it was a wise choice since these two have individually formed their unique followings over the years and are a “must-try,” especially if you can find a local to cook them for you.

 — Flying Fish

-Flying fish is a huge part of our cultural identity.
-In fact, it is one of the national symbols of Barbados and features prominently on national artifacts like coins and local artwork.
+Flying Fish is a huge part of our cultural identity.
+It is one of the national symbols of Barbados and features prominently on national artifacts like coins and local artwork.

-Barbados is known as “the land of the flying fish,” and it accounts for about 60% of all the fish landed on the island.
-Everyone who has ever tasted this little local delicacy finds themselves hooked on its unique flavor.
+Barbados is “the land of the flying fish,” and it accounts for about 60% of the Fish on the island.
+Everyone who has tasted this little local delicacy finds themselves hooked on its unique flavor.

 The second part of our national dish, cou-cou, is made from cornmeal and okra, or breadfruit and green bananas, then topped with various tomatoes, onions, and peppers.